pier-digital/react-native-zendesk-sunshine/README.md

  * Install pods by `cd ios` and running `pod install`.

  * Open your project's .xcworkspace file in XCode and initialize Smooch with your app id inside of applicationDidFinishLaunchingWithOptions.
+Or in your App directory/AppDelegate.m file

 ```
 #import <Smooch/Smooch.h>